 Roehampton offers three types of research degree:

 In addition to the programme requirements outlined below, research students are required to attend the Research Student Development Programme, including research methods training.
 When you have completed your programme of study you will submit a thesis for examination.
+If you would like more information about PhD level study, we recommend you take a look at the Vitae website which provides useful information and advice for those considering applying for a research degree.

 Application forms for October 2017 entry must be received in the Graduate School by 30 June 2017.